syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 Catching the desire to delete is not enough.
 You must also complete the reconciliation by actually deleting any previously created resources.

-> 💡 In more complex scenarios you will likely use labels or annotations to create a more robust clean up strategy, but for this scale operator, name will do just fine!
+> 💡 In more complex scenarios you will likely use labels or annotations to create a more robust clean up strategy.
+For this scale operator, name will do just fine!

 You need to delete the deployment and the service resources for the website.

 In the `website_controller.go` in your `Code editor` tab replace the code inside the new error catch block `if errors.IsNotFound(err)` with the following code: